The Renwick Gallery is a branch location of the Smithsonian American Art Museum.

 The Gallery exhibits "works by artists exploring traditional and innovative approaches to making, emphasizing craft as an approach to living differently in the modern world."

-The Renwick is sometimes closed for installation between special exhibitions, so it's a good idea to contact the museum for information.
+The Renwick is sometimes closed for installation between special exhibitions, so it's a good idea to contact the museum before you visit.